 In desperation, Sabbath's Tony Iommi reached out to a fellow son of Birmingham to replace Dio for the two gigs: Rob Halford of Judas Priest fame.
 Rob was a free agent at the time, having split from Priest the previous year.
 He was also a massive Black Sabbath fan, so naturally he jumped at the chance to be their temporary front man.
 Legend has it that Rob only had two days to familiarize himself with Sabbath's set list prior to the gigs.

 Metal news traveled slower in those pre-internet days, so I imagine much of the audience in Costa Mesa must have been quite surprised to see Rob Halford take the stage with Sabbath on November 14th, 1992.
 By all accounts, the Metal God absolutely killed it, in spite of the short amount of prep time.

-The bootleggers who were already out in force to capture Ozzy's "last shows" on tape must have been absolutely thrilled to get the Halford/Sabbath combo as an added bonus.
+I'm sure that there were already plenty of bootleggers in the audience to capture Ozzy's "last shows" on tape, and they must have been absolutely thrilled to get the Halford/Sabbath combo as an added bonus.
 Grainy VHS videos and scratchy audio recordings of the two gigs immediately became popular items in tape-trading circles.
-For a brief time after the Costa Mesa shows, rumors circulated that Halford might join Black Sabbath full time, but obviously that never came to pass.
+Rumors briefly circulated that Halford might join Black Sabbath full time, but obviously that never came to pass.

 Call for the Priest...